 The Lantern of a Grieving Mother

 But what really is the Anson lights?
-Surely they are there as numerous Youtube videos and pictures have showed us them.
+Surely they are there as numerous Youtube videos and pictures have showed us them, so we do know the phenomenon is a real one, but is it a paranormal one as well?
 One of the most appealing explanation is of course the supernatural ones.
-Because a ghost town has its ghosts as well.
+Because a ghost town has its ghost stories as well.

 At Abilene Christian University, a professor brought along his students to prove that the lights were actually coming from traffic lights from a nearby highway than from a ghostly mother with a lantern.
 With GPS trackers and binoculars, his students were able to document that the light were just lights from cars going south on a nearby road.
-A thing the Southwestern Ghost Hunters Association had already claimed.
+A thing the Southwestern Ghost Hunters Association had already claimed a long time ago as they didn’t find anything paranormal about the Anson lights either.

 So, everyone happy then?
 Perhaps not the kids of Anson.
 The professor issued an apology for the reveal and to the locals of the town felt this was the story they could have fun with.
 What now?
 What now for fun?